TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/Week_2/README.md

 Explore the most common files used in genetic data.
 The [samtools repository](https://github.com/samtools/hts-specs) details the specific features of each file type.

-Here we have uploaded [chromosome 22](Computational-Genetics-Intro/Module_1_Introduction/Week_2/chr22.vcf) for you tu visualize.
+Here we have uploaded a vcf of  [chromosome 22](Computational-Genetics-Intro/Module_1_Introduction/Week_2/chr22.vcf) for you tu visualize.